wazuh/wazuh-documentation/source/proof-of-concept-guide/audit-commands-run-by-user.rst

 Auditing commands run by user
 =============================

-You can enable `Audit` logging to capture and log `execve` system calls so the Wazuh agent can read these logs.
-Create specific rules to alert about commands run by the user.
+For this POC, you need to create specific rules to alert about commands run by the user.
+To do this, you have to first enable `Audit` logging for it to capture and log `execve` system calls so the Wazuh agent can read these logs.

-More information on the :ref:`Audit Configuration Guide <learning_wazuh_audit_commands>`.
+For more information on Linux auditd system, see the :ref:`Audit configuration guide <learning_wazuh_audit_commands>` section.
 In addition, `RHEL Audit documentation <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/security_guide/chap-system_auditing>`_ has extended information about the Audit kernel subsystem.

 Configuration
 -------------

 #.
-Run ``systemctl status auditd.service`` to check that the Linux Auditing System is installed and running in your RHEL7 agent endpoint.
+Run ``systemctl status auditd.service`` to check that the Linux Auditing System is installed and running on your RHEL7 agent endpoint.

 #.
 Check that ``/var/ossec/etc/ossec.conf`` in your RHEL7 agent endpoint is configured for the agent to read the ``audit.log`` file.